By Amanda Eggert EBS Staff Writer

 BIG SKY – As the keynote speaker at the Big Sky Chamber of Commerce’s annual dinner, Montana Gov. Steve Bullock championed the intrinsic and economic benefits of open land and promoted initiatives to strengthen its access.

 Approximately 220 people—just over half of the chamber’s largest membership to date—attended the dinner at Big Sky Resort’s Huntley Lodge, an event billed as “the most important meal in town.”

-David O’Connor, chair of the chamber’s board of directors, spoke about the organization’s efforts on affordable housing and transportation before presenting this year’s annual awards (see news briefs on page __) and introducing Bullock.
+David O’Connor, chair of the chamber’s board of directors, spoke about the organization’s efforts on affordable housing and transportation before presenting this year’s annual awards and introducing Bullock.

 Bullock opened the keynote address with a quip about his absence.
 “I haven’t been here since I ripped Meg O’Leary out of your community,” Bullock said.
 “It’s nice to be back.”

 O’Leary joined the governor’s staff as the Montana Department of Commerce director in 2013; prior to that she was Big Sky Resort’s director of sales and marketing.

 After reminiscing about his first and subsequent visits to Big Sky, Bullock dove into the topic of the night: open space.

 Bullock said Montana’s public lands “make our state like no other place on earth.”
 They provide a clean, healthy environment, economic growth, recreation opportunities, solace and inspiration, he said.

 “They’re the things that we want to hopefully pass on to the next generation, and the generation afterward,” Bullock said, adding that his kids’ recent excitement for fly fishing is a welcome development.
 “Seeing them fall in love time and time again with the same things you share with your families … it’s inspiring.”